 - COO – Should be an organized person who gets things done on time and on budget.
 How are they with details?

-- CFO – If no founder is very good with money then perhaps you need to look outside for a CFO.
+- CFO – If no founder is very good with money, then perhaps you need to look outside for a CFO.

 - CMO – Filling the CMO is tricky.
 You need to have a marketing plan and then find the person who can implement that plan.
 So perhaps you need a marketing advisor to help develop the plan.
-And that advisor is not necessarily going to be hired to lead the marketing effort.
+That advisor is not necessarily going to be hired to lead the marketing effort.
 In the digital era, marketing is changing rapidly, don’t get too focused on past success.
 Look for vision and passion in marketing products.

 - Sales Lead – Find someone who loves to sell things.
 The first thing they should be able to sell is themselves.
-Let them sell you that they are the perfect person for the job.
+Let them sell you the idea that they are the perfect person for the job.
 If their personal sales job is weak, keep looking.

 - CIO – Crucial role in the age of cybersecurity and privacy.
 Solid system admin skills and awareness of the need for tight security and adherence to standards are essential.
 Here, a little paranoia isn’t such a bad thing.

 Once you have a team in place, be flexible.
 Perhaps your technological needs change, and your CTO no longer has the experience to handle the new requirements.
-Can you actually wait for that person take a course or slog through endless tutorials on Google?
+Can you actually wait for that person to take a course or slog through endless tutorials on Google?
 Some things can be taught, but most cannot be learned quickly.
-Make the change now before you embark on development that takes you the wrong direction.
+Make the change now before you embark on development that takes you in the wrong direction.
 Who is going to do that?
 The CEO.
 That is why you chose a hierarchical model.

 - Wasserman Noam.
 The Founder’s Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup.
 Princeton University Press.
 March 25, 2012, ch 5.

-Photo Credits: Wikipedia user Vectortoons under Creative Commons Attribution-Share Alike 4.0 International license and Airman 1st Class Curt Beach 160414-F-IP109-036.JPG US Military.
+Photo Credits: Wikipedia user Vectortoons under Creative Commons Attribution-Share Alike 4.0 International license and Airman 1st Class Curt Beach 160414-F-IP109-036.JPG US military.